-(a) A nonprofit association in its name may acquire, hold, encumber, or transfer an estate or interest in real or personal property.
+(b) A nonprofit association in its name may acquire, hold, encumber, or transfer an estate or interest in real or personal property.

-(b) A nonprofit association may be a legatee, devisee, or beneficiary of a trust or contract.
+(c) A nonprofit association may be a beneficiary of a trust or contract, a legatee, or a devisee.